 Las Vegas (and particularly The Strip) is a place of excess, and sometimes this only translates to excessive prices for subpar food.
 Yet, if you know where to look, you can find hidden gems much more common than winners in Black Jack.
 Fat Choy is one of these, located in the classic Eureka Casino, which seems to be a place made only for locals.

-Sitting by the pool and soaking up the sun is pretty much what you do in Las Vegas in between gambling, buffets and whatnot.
+Sitting by the pool and soaking up the sun is pretty much what you do in Las Vegas in between gambling with fun games, buffets and whatnot.
 But what the hell do you do when you get hungry and don’t want to give up your prime seat?
 It’s a real issue and Vegas knows it, which is why they offer food at insane prices.
 The Bamboo Pool at the Cosmopolitan was no different.

 When it comes to late-night snacking, it can be tough to find a good spot after 1 am in Las Vegas.
 It’s surprising, because I would assume places would make bank with the after-club crowd, but alas, Gordon Ramsay’s BurGR (see what they did with the G and R there?) was one of the few spots open near my hotel.
 I had never given much thought to visiting a Gordon Ramsay restaurant, but I supposed there was no better time than the middle of the night.